 Beautiful Seattle harbor

 The trip was incredible, and we saw so many amazing things.
-The food was great, the people were all delightfully friendly, and the scenery was breathtaking.
+The food was great, the people were delightfully friendly, and the scenery was breathtaking.
 We were never bored, and there was always something new to try.
-We even made some new friends on the cruise, which made the experience even better.
+We even made new friends on the cruise, improving the experience.

 Our enormous and fantastic ship, the Carnival Splendor, had everything we needed, including swimming pools, a gym, a spa, live entertainment, and many planned activities.
 Steve and I never had a chance to be bored but did have unlimited opportunities to relax.

 We read books, slept, played games, talked, booked spa appointments, and more.
-The choices are limitless on the Carnival Cruise.
+The choices on the Carnival Cruise are limitless.
 It’s really up to you.
 Overall, we had a fantastic time and would recommend it to others.

-Our cruise sailed with a total of 2,581 guests.
-There were 1,898 US citizens on board, 566 Australians, 103 Canadians, and 19 guests from the US.
-There were a few young people and children, but most were adults.
+Our cruise had 2,581 guests, including 1,898 US citizens, 566 Australians, 103 Canadians, and 19 guests from the US.
+A few young people and children were present, but most were adults.
 We loved the mix of people from around the world we met on the cruise.

-A truly relaxing experience was walking on the top deck, where I could see blue water for miles and miles.
-It was a great feeling.
+Walking on the top deck, where I could see blue water for miles and miles, was a truly relaxing experience.

 Embarkation

 What an unpleasant experience this was!
 We took a quick taxi from our hotel in Seattle to the cruise port and arrived 15 minutes earlier than our scheduled boarding time.
-It took us about 20 minutes to get our luggage taken care of, and we just deposited them in a sea of other bags and walked away.
+It took us about 20 minutes to unload our luggage, which we deposited in a sea of other bags and walked away.

 We then joined the extremely long line outside the terminal in the hot sun to wait our turn for check-in.
 I realize this was a special cruise with special requirements, and another cruise ship was boarding simultaneously, but oh my goodness!

 We waited in line for three hours before we were checked in and cleared to board the ship.
-There were many unhappy cruisers in Seattle, Washington, that afternoon.
+That afternoon, there were many unhappy cruisers in Seattle, Washington.
 I don’t believe I will ever forget this boarding nightmare.
 Still, almost everyone, including us, pushed this experience back into our distant memories as we prepared to enjoy this remarkable journey.

 The amazing food

-Splendor has multiple (as in way more than you could enjoy in 23 days) dining venues and varieties of food on offer.
-We always had breakfast in the Lido restaurant buffet – outstanding omelets and all the fruit I could eat.
+Splendor has multiple dining venues (way more than you could enjoy in 23 days) and varieties of food on offer.
+We always had breakfast at the Lido restaurant buffet—outstanding omelets and all the fruit I could eat.

 Our lunches were also often at the Lido buffet.
 We also enjoyed Guy’s burgers, sandwiches from the deli, and barbeque from the complimentary dining restaurants.
 We did not even have a single meal at any specialty restaurants.
 There seemed to be no need to pay for food anywhere.